 California Statute of Limitations

-One important thing to know about the right to file a lawsuit after being harmed due to the actions of another is that a claimant only has a limited amount of time to bring forth a lawsuit.
+It’s crucial to understand that a claimant has a finite window of opportunity to initiate a lawsuit after suffering harm as a result of another party’s acts.
 In California, the personal injury statute of limitations is two years from the date of injury.
 This means that a claimant only has two years from the cause of action to file a lawsuit in civil court; if this two-year limit is breached, the right to pursue damages is forfeited.

 Call the Office of Fisher & Talwar Today